 Expected number of participants: 250+

 Poland aims to have 56% of its electricity generated from renewable sources by 2030, according to its draft National Energy and Climate Plan (NECP).
-This ambitious target is part of Poland’s broader strategy to reduce greenhouse gas emissions and transition away from coal.
 To achieve this, Poland plans to significantly increase its renewable energy capacity, particularly in solar and wind power.
 Poland’s Ministry of Climate and Environment has also announced a new public aid programme for investments in electricity storage infrastructure.
-The initiative, outlined in the recently published regulation, aims to enhance the country’s energy infrastructure through grants and loans offered to companies developing energy storage projects.
-Future Energy Forum for is not only set to be a sapid networking space with the representatives of the companies at the core of this transition – it is where true hard talk takes place.
+The initiative aims to enhance the country’s energy infrastructure through grants and loans offered to companies developing energy storage projects.
+Future Energy Forum Poland for is not only set to be a sapid networking space with the representatives of the companies at the core of this transition – it is where true hard talk takes place.

 Date: April 29th, 2026.
 Venue: Warsaw.